guyabel/wcde-shiny/intro_graphic.md

 Wittgenstein Centre Graphic Explorer
 ====================================

-Explore, visualise and download graphics of the global population projections by age, sex and education published by <a href="http://ukcatalogue.oup.com/product/9780198703167.do" target="_blank">Lutz, Butz, and K.C.
-(2014)</a>.
-Access the executive summary <a href="http://www.iiasa.ac.at/publication/more_XO-14-031.php" target="_blank"><i class="fa fa-external-link"></i></a>.
+Explore, visualise and download graphics of the global population projections by age, sex and education published by <a href="https://ec.europa.eu/jrc/en/publication/demographic-and-human-capital-scenarios-21st-century-2018-assessment-201-countries">Lutz, Goujon, KC, Stonawski, and Stilianakis (Eds.)
+(2018)</a>.